kcanerdem/uskudar_webappbuilder_isletme/README-EN.md

-# 📍 Location-Based Business Suitability Analysis App with ArcGIS Web AppBuilder
+# Location-Based Business Decision Support and Information App with ArcGIS Web AppBuilder

 As part of my internship at Üsküdar Municipality, I developed a WebGIS-based analysis and information application using ArcGIS Web AppBuilder.
 This application supports users who plan to open a business by enabling them to make data-driven decisions, and also helps existing business owners gain spatial insight into their surroundings.

 ---

-## 🎯 Purpose of the Application
+## Purpose of the Application

 The goal is to provide users with location-based insights by analyzing multi-layered data such as population demographics, competition, education levels, and spatial density — helping identify which type of business is more strategically and sustainably suitable in which location.

 ---

-## 🚀 Application Features
+## Application Features

 ### 1. Neighborhood Pop-up Analysis
 Clicking on a neighborhood reveals dynamic information such as population density, dominant age groups, university graduation rates, and suggests suitable business types based on this data.